wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

       <div class="finding-card">
         <span class="find-pill find">Finding</span>
         <h3>The 30% Blend Threshold Is the Stability Ceiling</h3>
         <p>Data across the 5-month program consistently showed that kiln temperature stability and C3S quality could be maintained at or below a 30% alternative fuel blend ratio.
 Above 30%, ash loading and NCV inconsistency created instability that required operational intervention to manage.
-This 30% ceiling became the recommended maximum blend ratio for standard operating conditions on Line 3 — a data-validated limit, not an estimate.</p>
+This 30% ceiling became the recommended maximum blend ratio for standard operating conditions on Line 3, a data-validated limit, not an estimate.</p>
       </div>

       <div class="finding-card">
         <span class="find-pill find">Finding</span>
         <h3>CO₂ Reduction Was an Unplanned Output</h3>
-        <p>The 10–15% reduction in CO₂ emissions per ton of clinker was not a primary project objective — it was a consequence of replacing fossil-derived imported coal with biomass-based alternatives (mud press, bio-coal, wooden chips) that carry lower carbon intensities.
+        <p>The 10–15% reduction in CO₂ emissions per ton of clinker was not a primary project objective, it was a consequence of replacing fossil-derived imported coal with biomass-based alternatives (mud press, bio-coal, wooden chips) that carry lower carbon intensities.
 This finding reframes the project's value: what began as a cost optimisation exercise under supply chain pressure was also, structurally, a decarbonisation intervention.
 It provides a data-backed case for alternative fuel integration as a dual cost and emissions lever.</p>
       </div>

       <div class="finding-card challenge">
         <span class="find-pill challenge">Challenge</span>
         <h3>Ash-Driven Cyclone Blockage Is the Primary Operational Risk</h3>
         <p>The most operationally significant challenge encountered was the cyclone blockage risk from elevated ash content in alternative fuels.
-Ash accumulation in the preheater cyclone stages is not a gradual, predictable process — it can escalate rapidly, and a full blockage event carries an estimated 2-day production shutdown cost that would significantly erode the daily savings.
+Ash accumulation in the preheater cyclone stages is not a gradual, predictable process, it can escalate rapidly, and a full blockage event carries an estimated 2-day production shutdown cost that would significantly erode the daily savings.
 Managing this risk required increased frequency of cyclone inspection, adjusted air flow protocols, and defined intervention triggers based on pressure differential monitoring.</p>
       </div>

       <div class="finding-card challenge">
         <span class="find-pill challenge">Challenge</span>
         <h3>Manual Data Logging Introduced Systematic Error</h3>
         <p>The absence of real-time automated fuel flow metering for alternative fuel streams meant that early-phase data collection relied on manual recording by shift operators.
-This introduced discrepancies in fuel usage tracking — particularly for mud press and bio-coal, which were fed by less instrumented systems.
+This introduced discrepancies in fuel usage tracking, particularly for mud press and bio-coal, which were fed by less instrumented systems.
 The inconsistency in early data created noise in the kcal/kg calculations for the first 3–4 weeks of the program.
 This experience directly informed the case for digital monitoring system upgrades, which was included in the final project recommendations.</p>
       </div>

       <div class="finding-card learning">
         <span class="find-pill learn">Learning</span>
         <h3>Supply Chain Disruption as a Process Engineering Catalyst</h3>
         <p>The COVID-19 coal supply crisis, while operationally stressful, functioned as an accelerant for a process improvement that management had previously considered too operationally risky to attempt at scale.
 The constraint of having no viable alternative forced a structured engineering approach that would not have been prioritised in normal operating conditions.
-The program's success — demonstrated by the data — established alternative fuel integration as permanent standard operating practice, converting a crisis response into a structural cost advantage.</p>
+The program's success, demonstrated by the data — established alternative fuel integration as permanent standard operating practice, converting a crisis response into a structural cost advantage.</p>
       </div>

       <div class="finding-card learning">
         <span class="find-pill learn">Learning</span>
         <h3>Iterative Data Collection Outperforms Theoretical Modelling for Novel Fuel Blends</h3>
         <p>Pre-program NCV analysis and theoretical blend ratio calculations provided a useful starting point but could not predict the actual kiln response with sufficient precision for operational decision-making.
 The calorific variability between batches of the same alternative fuel type, combined with the interaction effects between different fuel types in the same blend, required live empirical data to characterise accurately.
-The lesson is that for novel fuel combinations in live pyro-processing, real-time data collection must drive blend decisions — theoretical models set the initial conditions, but operational data closes the loop.</p>
+The lesson is that for novel fuel combinations in live pyro-processing, real-time data collection must drive blend decisions, theoretical models set the initial conditions, but operational data closes the loop.</p>
       </div>

     </div>